jordankupersmith/beautiful-jekyll/team.md

 ---
 layout: page
-title: The "It's Not a Tumor" team
+title: The "It's Not a Tumor" Team
 subtitle: Our machine learning team
 ---